kunal-visoulia/Fullstack-Ecommerce-Project/README.md

   - OAuth2: Authorization framework that enables apps to have limited access to a resource on behalf of a resource owner(user).<br>
     ![plot](./img/5.png)<br>
     Resource Owner: the user like your user account.<br>
-    Protected Resource: ex: google drive with your files<br>
+    Protected Resource and  Resource Server: ex: google drive with your files.
+The app that is hosting our protected resources is called Resource server. <br>
     Client App: some application used by User to try and integrate with their google drive<br>
     Authorization Server: the server who have infos for the permissions and roles.
 Defines access policies for a given app/protected resource(what a user can do for accessing different resources).
 Generates tokens for Oauth2 or OpenID connect and define security policies. <br>